Lorti/manu.ninja/_posts/2016-11-30-thoughts-on-linear-gradients-that-resemble-images.md

 ## Creating center-weighted linear gradients with variable-width stops

 I still wanted to pursue my „intelligent algorithm“ idea.
-The approach was to smoothen and quantize the image, so that you get an image with only the largest color areas.
-This would then have to be flattened to a single strip, which already resembles the final gradient.
+The approach was to smoothen and quantize the image, so you can find the largest color areas.
+The simplified image then has to be flattened to a single strip, which already resembles the final gradient.
 The last step is to take _n_ of the largest color areas in the strip and use their color and position for the gradient stops.

 ![](/images/gradient-concept-quantized.gif)
 ![](/images/gradient-concept-strip.gif)
 ![](/images/improved-gradient-misty.jpg)

-You see the result of this approach in the center, compared to the previous algorithm on the left.
-In the actual algorithm I've also discovered, that resizing the image to a height of 4 pixels prior to quantization helps putting more weight on the center of images.
+You can see the result in the middle, compared to the previous algorithm on the left.
+I've also discovered that resizing the image to a height of four pixels prior to quantization helps putting more weight on the center of images.
 This effect is evident on the hot air balloon in the Kapadokya photograph.
-There are also a few more comparisons below, showing that the result is not always distinctly better.

 ![](/images/improved-gradient-kapadokya.jpg)

+There are a few more comparisons below, showing that the result is not always distinctly better, but similar to the simpler approach.

 ![](/images/improved-gradient-meeting.jpg)
 ![](/images/improved-gradient-mountains.jpg)
 ![](/images/improved-gradient-christmas.jpg)

-Implementing the algorithm was easy, but there is no quantization in Jimp, so I had searched for an implementation of the NeuQuant algorithm.
-In the script below I use [neuquant-js](https://github.com/unindented/neuquant-js) by Daniel Perez Alvarez, which is a fork of a fork of Johan Nordberg’s [gif.js](https://github.com/jnordberg/gif.js).
+Implementing the algorithm was easy, but there is no quantization in Jimp, so I had to search for an implementation of the [NeuQuant](http://members.ozemail.com.au/~dekker/NEUQUANT.HTML) algorithm.
+In the script below [neuquant-js](https://github.com/unindented/neuquant-js) by Daniel Perez Alvarez is used, being a fork of a fork of Johan Nordberg’s [gif.js](https://github.com/jnordberg/gif.js).

-I thought about implementing and opening a pull request for Jimp, but upon discovering that the most popular pure JavaScript GIF library is not an npm module I have just implemented what I need for the algorithm.
+I thought about opening a pull request for Jimp, but upon discovering that the most popular pure JavaScript GIF library is not an npm module I've just implemented what I need for the algorithm.

 ~~~ js
 const Jimp = require('jimp');